 Many people know very little about mental illness, which can result in them being scared of people who suffer from a mental illness.
-There is a lot of prejudice and shame about mental illness and it is a general but incorrect belief that if your parent has a mental illness that you will have it too.
-Mental illness is not catching and does not ‘run in families’.
+There is a lot of prejudice and shame about mental illness and it is a sometimes incorrectly believed that if your parent has a mental illness that you will have it too.
+Mental illness is not catching.
 There are many different contributing factors involved in mental illness – genetics is only one element and the environment makes all the difference.

 People who have a mental illness may at times have extreme or unusual reactions to situations, like saying or doing things which are upsetting to others.
 Strange or unpredictable behaviour can make people feel frightened or uneasy, and for a child it is confusing and often alarming to have a parent with a mental illness.
 It is very stressful to have to take responsibility for your parent and to deal with others prejudice and stigma.
 It is important to understand more about stigma and to counteract it by learning more about the illness as well as ways to talk about it with your parent.
 Being able to talk about it helps.